phonedotcom/events-integration-doc/docs/endpoints/profiles.md

 ### Request

-JSON with any of parameters available for "Create profile".
+JSON with any of the parameters needed for the "Create profile" API.

 ### Response

-The same as for "Get profile".
+Similar to the "Get profile" response.

 ## Delete profile

 Deletes profile.
-Pay attention, that API will not allow you to delete profile which is used for some callback.
+Pay attention, that API will not allow you to delete profile which is associated to a callback.

 ```
 DELETE https://api.phone.com/v4/accounts/VOIP_ID/integrations/events/profiles/PROFILE_ID